RafiOsmanu/Flowfield-Pathfinding/README.md

 ##### Design Choice VectorMap
 - As u can see i did not only calculate the direction vectors by using the technique I described before, I alse make use of taking the neighbour with the lowest distance
 - i combined these techniques because taking the average gives u a more organic flow, but is not so accurate when you have neighbours that are walls
-- taking the lowest distance isn't very accurate but give u the better outcome when u happen to be next to a wall
+- taking the lowest distance isn't very organic but gives u the better outcome when u happen to be next to a wall

 #### Setting the agents velocity to the calculated direction vectors: